What is this bittorrent all about anyway? How do I get the files?

 I received a Warning...
 WHAT TO DO NOW???

-there are 2 types of warnings. in case your warning came from a person - just wait till it expires, and try not to get one again. when warning is issued by System, then it should alert you - according to rules, only certain amount of days (30?)
+there are 2 types of warnings. in case your warning came from moderators - just wait till it expires, and try not to get one again.
+When warning is issued by System, - it's because you received, or rather committed a hit-n-run.

 I registered an account but did not receive the confirmation e-mail!